-- Transportation: Will you be driving your own car or use public transportation?
+- Transportation: Will you be driving your own car or use public transport?

 - Health Care: How is your medical insurance and how will you pay for medical bills?

-- Travel: Will you be doing more travelling?
+- Travel: Will you be doing more traveling?

 Women Money Management - Retirement Financial Planning for Women